booch/presentations/No_Estimates/slides.md

 * If we DON'T know the value of a project ...
     * Can we figure out the ROI?
+* Answer:
     * NO!

 ---

-* So why do we estimate time/cost, if we don't know value?
+* Do project managers typically determine value before asking for cost/time estimates?

 ???

-* Once you've started the project, it's too late to determine the ROI
+* Do project managers usually ...
+    * Determine value before asking for estimates?
+* Answer:
+    * No

 ---

-* Conclusion:
+* Conclusions
+    * We're worse at calculating ROI than estimating
+    * No point calculating ROI once we've started
+    * Don't estimate at story level

+???

+* Once you've started the project ...
+    * Too late to determine ROI
-* Don't estimate at fine-grained level
+    * Too late to estimate at fine-grained level

 ---